pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge04.md

 In this challenge, you will build and test the .NET Core application.

 1. Create a new `.NET` workflow from the GitHub Actions marketplace.
-In your repo, click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and setup the '.NET Core' action.
+In your repo, click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and setup the '.NET' action.

 2. Review the layout of the workflow.
 There is a single job (named 'build') with multiple steps (restore, build, test).